DragonMinded/bemaniutils/README.md

 they all lack source as far as I could tell, so I developed this.
 Run it like `./2dxutils --help` to see help output and determine how to use this.

+## afputils

+Utilities for working with several animation formats found across a vast range of games.
+This includes a TXP2 container parser, a GE2D shape parser and an AFP/BSI parser.
+Together, they make a set of utilities that attempts to render animations out of IFS and TXP2 files as found in various games.
+Note that this format is similar to SWF and thus very complicated.
+Therefore, it is unlikely that these tools will correctly render all animations from all games that it encounters.
+Run it like `./afputils --help` to see help output and determine how to use it.

 ## api

 Development version of this repository's BEMAPI implementation.
 Run it like